 Marital agreements come under several different names including: prenup, prenuptial agreement, premarital agreement, and antenuptial agreement, but they all essentially mean the same thing.
 These are all agreements that are entered into prior to the marriage, and are a binding contract that the couple signs, defining which spouse gets what, in the event of a divorce.

-These agreements can work for most couples, however they are particularly important for people that have extensive assets, in order to protect those assets in the event the marriage ends in divorce.
-It is also very important to have any prenuptial agreement drafted by an experienced prenup attorney that knows how to protect your assets in the agreement.
+These prenuptial agreements can work for most couples, however they are particularly important for people that have extensive assets, in order to protect those assets in the event the marriage ends in divorce.
+It is also very important to have any prenuptial agreement drafted by an experienced Salt Lake City prenuptial agreements attorney that knows how to protect your assets in the agreement.

-Smoak Law, P.C. is an experienced marriage agreement law firm.
-We assist our clients in drafting prenuptial and postnuptial agreements that can resolve potentially divisive issues in advance of disagreement or dispute.
+Smoak Law, P.C. is an experienced Salt Lake City marriage agreement law firm.
+Our Salt Lake City prenuptial agreements lawyer assist our clients in drafting prenuptial and postnuptial agreements that can resolve potentially divisive issues in advance of disagreement or dispute.

 The Two Most Important Things To Do Before Signing a Marital Agreement

-- Make sure you hire an experienced marital agreement attorney
+- Make sure you hire an experienced Salt Lake City prenup agreement attorney

 We’ve mentioned this already, but it bears repeating, as it is probably the most important thing you can do.
-Both spouses need to be protected and having an attorney do this for you in the beginning, will make any future court battles much easier.
+Both spouses need to be protected and having a Salt Lake City prenuptial agreements lawyer do this for you in the beginning, will make any future court battles much easier.

 - Make sure you have a full and complete list of all assets